bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 {% autocrossref %}

 Alice is concerned about her privacy.
-She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.
+She knows every transaction gets added to the public Blockchain, so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many satoshis she has left.

-Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."
+Alice is not a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity network on her computer and logs into an IRC chatroom as "AnonGirl."

-Also in the chatroom are "Nemo" and "Neminem."
+"Nemo" and "Neminem" are Also in the chatroom.
 They collectively agree to transfer satoshis between each other so no one besides them can reliably determine who controls which satoshis.
-But they're faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
+But they are faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
 The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single